gokul-dev47/risk-sim/README.md

 ## ✨ Key Features

 - **Hybrid Detection** — A `RandomForestClassifier` catches known fraud patterns; an `IsolationForest` flags statistically unusual behavior the classifier has never seen labeled examples of.
 Their outputs are fused into a single `ALLOW / REVIEW / BLOCK` decision.
-- **Explainable AI** — Every `/predict` response includes a real, SHAP-computed explanation of exactly which features pushed the risk score up or down for that specific transaction.
+- **Explainable AI** — Every `/predict` response includes a real, SHAP-computed explanation showing which features contributed most to the model's risk score for that specific transaction — not a canned or templated explanation.
 - **Cost-Aware Decisioning** — Decision thresholds are chosen by minimizing an explicit cost function that weighs missed fraud against false declines (`/model/cost-curve`).
 - **Drift Monitoring & Adaptive Thresholds** — A PSI-based drift monitor tracks live traffic against the training distribution and automatically (and transparently) tightens ALLOW/BLOCK thresholds when drift increases — with a disclosed A/B/C experiment proving out its actual effect.
 - **Resilience by Design** — A circuit breaker falls back to a deterministic rule engine if the ML pipeline fails, instead of crashing or silently allowing every transaction through.
 Failure can be demoed live and reversed on demand.